oracle/weblogic-kubernetes-operator/site/installation.md

 | weblogicOperatorImage | The Docker image containing the operator code. | container-registry.oracle.com/middleware/weblogic-kubernetes-operator:latest |
 | weblogicOperatorImagePullPolicy | The image pull policy for the operator docker image.
 Allowed values are 'Always', 'Never' and 'IfNotPresent' | IfNotPresent |
 | weblogicOperatorImagePullSecretName | Name of the Kubernetes secret to access the Docker Store to pull the WebLogic Server Docker image.
 The presence of the secret will be validated when this parameter is enabled. | |

+Review the default values to see if any need to be updated to reflect the target environment.
+If so, then make a copy of the input file and modify it.
+Otherwise, you can use the default input file.

 ## Decide which REST configuration to use